ArduPilot/ardupilot_wiki/common/source/docs/common-ublox-gps.rst

 UBlox GPS Configuration
 =======================

-:ref:`3DR uBlox <common-installing-3dr-ublox-gps-compass-module>`
-modules are shipped with a `custom configuration <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_GPS/config>`__ that is compatible with Copter, Rover and Plane.
-This article explains how you can connect to u-center to change the onfiguration if needed (this is not expected to be necessary for normal users).
+This article explains how to connect to u-center to change the configuration of a :ref:`3DR uBlox <common-installing-3dr-ublox-gps-compass-module>` module.
+This is not expected to be necessary for normal users.

 .. image:: ../../../images/3DR-ublox.jpg
     :target: ../_images/3DR-ublox.jpg